OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-14.md

 ## Romans 14:16

-So, ensure that your good actions are not misrepresented as wrong.
+To, ensure that your good actions are not called out by others as wrong.

 ## Romans 14:17